zaproxy/zaproxy-website/site/content/faq/what-calls-home-does-zap-make.md

 This check will be done at most once per day and can be disabled via the Desktop UI [Check for Updates Options](/docs/desktop/ui/dialogs/options/checkforupdates/) screen.

+Since ZAP 2.9.0 the check for updates is also done when running in daemon mode.

 ###  Browser Launch Start Page

 By default the Quick Start add-on makes one request to see if there is a new